 - Build a relationship

-- Only use positive language
+- Only use positive language and praise effort

 - Ask questions